w3f/Grants-Program/applications/InvArch.md

 </div>

 ### 2. DEV Protocol & Pallets
-* `Pallet_dev` - Provides basic functionality for creating and managing a `DEV`(Decentralized Entrepreneurial Venture).
+* `Pallet_dev` - Provides basic functionality for structuring, managing, and listing a `DEV`(Decentralized Entrepreneurial Venture).
 You can think of a `DEV` as an agreement between multiple parties to come together as cofounders over a project in order to contribute towards an `IPSet`'s actualization.
 * `Pallet_dao` - Provides basic functionality for creating and managing a `DAO` that helps govern a `DEV`.
 You can think of a `DAO` as a `DEV`'s governance mechanism.
 It helps regulate the and ensure the integrity and prudence of participants within a `DEV`.
 * `Pallet_worklog` - Provides basic functionality for creating and managing a `WorkLog` within a `DEV`.
 You can think of a `Worklog` as a `DEV`'s method of recording and storing milestone/deliverables progressions and completions.
 * `Pallet_deliverables` - Provides basic functionality for creating and managing a `Deliverables` distribution mechainism for `IPOwnership` throughout a `DEV`.
 You can think of `Deliverables` as a mechanism for automatically distributing `IPOwnership` tokens to participants in a `DEV` as milestones/deliverables are met and confirmed by its `Worklog`.